suhail3535/React_Interview_practice_withtailwind_css/AllImportantInterviewQuestions/InterviewQuestionTheory/Html&css.md

 1-AI-powered Newsroom Content Management System (CMS) 2-audience engagement tools,
 3-paywall management,
+4-webpage builder
+5-mobile App and subscription models.
+6-Editorial AI
-4-mobile App and subscription models. and the other thigs QuinType's experienced leadership and dedicated teams indicate a culture of excellence and innovation.
+and the other thigs QuinType's experienced leadership and dedicated teams indicate a culture of excellence and innovation.
-I believe that joining your company would provide me with the perfect environment to grow as a fullstack developer.
+I believe that joining your company would provide me with the perfect environment to grow as a softwere engineer.
 I am eager to bring my skills and experiences to your team and be a part of the exciting journey ahead.

 <===========Why should be hire you=========>
 You should hire me because